 While you may want to match your blouse with one element from your ensemble, matching it with everything isn’t a good idea.
 Have an element of contrast in your blouse.
 It could be in the form of embroidery, just the border of your blouse or even the tassels.
 Make the blouse break the colour and look of the outfit, girls.

-If you want to be the edgy bride and wear a high-neck/ high-collar blouse on your wedding day, please give the necklace a miss.
+If you want to be the edgy bride and wear a high-neck/ high-collar blouse design for your wedding day, please give that huge necklace a miss.
 Too much of anything looks bad, and if you’re going to wear jewellery on an embroidered high-neck blouse, it’s not going to work.
 Let some skin show, it gives a break from the bling!

 A padded blouse mostly gives great shape to your breasts, but only when the pads are well placed.
 Make sure the positioning of the pads is right, and they are the right thickness.
 It shouldn’t be too thick or too thin.
 Ensure this before you get it stitched!

-Now that you know EVERYTHING you should know about your bridal blouse, make sure you get the design on point.
-Okay?
+Now that you know EVERYTHING you should know about your bridal lehenga blouse, we’re sure you’ll make the right decision!

 Images: Pinterest, unless stated otherwise